 Since Malama opened its doors in 1990, we have served over 2,000 women.
-The community impact is tremendous, as studies indicate that every dollar invested in drug treatment can save $1-$12 in societal and medical costs and that drug treatment can cut crime by 80% In terms of fiscal sense, it costs approximately $32,000 to incarcerate one person for a year in Maui, compared to the estimated annual cost of $2,500 per person for Intensive Outpatient Treatment at Malama.
+The community impact is tremendous, as studies indicate that every dollar invested in drug treatment can save $1-$12 in societal and medical costs, and that drug treatment can cut crime by 80%.
+Further, it costs approximately $32,000 to incarcerate one person for a year in Maui, compared to the estimated annual cost of $2,500 per person for Intensive Outpatient Treatment at Malama.

 Because the women we serve are a high needs and difficult-to-reach population, we need to eliminate the most common barriers to treatment that women in recovery face.
-We eliminate these barriers by not requiring clients have insurance in order to get help, providing transportation (to and from our facility, medical appointments, AA/NA meetings, mother-child visitations as part of the reunification process, etc.) and offering free childcare.
+We eliminate these barriers in several ways: by not requiring clients have insurance in order to get help; providing transportation (to and from our facility, medical appointments, AA/NA meetings, mother-child visitations as part of the reunification process); and offering free childcare.
 Women also gain access to community parenting resources and classes.
 In order to address the wide range of client needs, we provide case management services and collaborate with several community agencies.

 Access to childcare is one of the most common barriers to treatment for women, and we address this issue through our Early Learning Center (ELC), located in our main treatment and residential facility.
 While women are in treatment sessions and classes they know that their children are safe and well-cared for.
 The ELC is a welcoming and friendly space that serves as a lounge for mothers and as a classroom for infants and children up to age five, in accordance with the National Association for the Education of Young Children (NAEYC) standards (exceptions can be made for older children as needed).